 The maximum number of vacation days an employee will be eligible to earn annually will be 25 days.
 All employees will be required to take at least 10 or 15 vacation (15 or 20 for employees with over 10 years of service) days per year.
 Generally an employee may not take more than four (4) consecutive weeks at one time in one year.
-Under extraordinary circumstances, the President may grant exceptions.
+Under extraordinary circumstances, the President and/or his designee may grant exceptions.

 All employees will be limited to a maximum carryover annually of 5 days.
 The maximum aggregate carryover permitted for employees hired after January 1, 1998, including the current years allowed shall be 30 days.
 In extraordinary circumstances, such as unusual work circumstances, deadlines, or demands, the President may increase the allowable annual carryover to ten (10) days.
+The additional time that is carried over must be used during the next calendar year, in addition to all other vacation time the employee will accrue during that calendar year.
+In cases where vacation carryover in excess of 30 days is allowed with prior approval of the President, the employee's vacation balance will be automatically reduced to the maximum aggregate carryover of 30 days and all unused vacation time will be forfeited.